Re2LLM: Reflective Reinforcement Large Language Model for Session-based Recommendation: Literature Review

 \subsection{Self-reflection in Large Language Models}

 Recent advances in prompting strategies have effectively enhanced LLMs’ ability to handle complex tasks.
-The Chain-of-Thought principle \cite{cot} allows LLMs to reason through a specified path.
-Similarly, the Tree-of-Thought strategy \cite{tot} aids in exploring multiple reasoning paths and self-assessing various scenarios.
-Despite their impressive performance, LLMs are still prone to hallucination and incorrect reasoning \cite{correctionsurvey}.
+Chain-of-Thought \cite{cot} and Tree-of-Thought \cite{tot} strategies allow LLMs to reason through a specified path.
+However, LLMs are still prone to hallucination and incorrect reasoning \cite{correctionsurvey}.
 Consequently, much effort is devoted to exploring LLMs' self-reflection \cite{promptopt,selfrefine,retroformer,reflexion} capabilities, where they iteratively refine outputs based on self-generated reviews or feedback without additional training.
 For example, \citet{selfrefine} apply this feedback-and-refine framework to improve LLMs' performance across NLP tasks. \citet{promptopt} improve prompts by having an LLM critique on generations and then refine them based on its feedback. \citet{retroformer} train a retrospective language model as a prompt generator, using the Proximal Policy Optimization (PPO) algorithm \cite{ppo} based on environment-specific rewards for optimization.
 However, the potential of LLMs' self-reflection in recommendation remains underexplored.
 To the best of our knowledge, only DRDT~\cite{drdt} is related to reflection for recommendation, which triggers LLMs to conduct the iterative reflection on a specific session until hitting the ground truth item.
 However, it is essentially a case-by-case reflection strategy, which hinders summarising the specialized knowledge from global sessions.
 To this end, we propose to explore different sessions to maintain a hint knowledge base, whose knowledge (i.e., hints) can be utilized to enhance LLMs reasoning for all sessions.